 1. The Committee is the managing body and represents AIDA Europe externally.
 It shall be responsible for all matters other than those reserved for or assigned to the Assembly as provided for in Article 9 paragraph 3 d) above.
 Subject to the terms of this Article, it shall organise itself as it deems necessary.

-2. The Committee shall be composed of the Chairman plus not more than twelve Committee members, from among whom the Committee amongst themselves may elect up to four vice-chairmen.
-The Committee may engage some form of AIDA Europe secretariat support to assist them.
-Members of the Committee are elected for a term of four years.
-The Chairman may be re-elected once and, in exceptional cases, twice.
+2. The Committee shall be composed of not more than fifteen Committee members, which are elected by the Assembly for a term of four years.
+The Committee shall elect from amongst its members, for a term of office of four years, the Chairperson or a maximum of two Co-Chairpersons, as the Committee may decide, from time to time, and up to three Vice Chairpersons.
+The Chairperson or Co-Chairpersons may be re-elected once and, in exceptional cases, twice.
 Other members may be re-elected up to three times.
 All members of the Committee, however, have to resign from the Committee upon the close of the term during which they attain the age of 70, save in exceptional circumstances as approved in advance by a simple majority of votes cast by the Committee.
 Casual vacancies on the Committee in between meetings of the Assembly may be filled by the Committee.

 3. The members of the Committee shall present a list of prospective Committee members to the Assembly for election.
-Every endeavour shall be made to ensure fair geographical and linguistic representation; likewise the numerical importance of the members shall be taken into account.
+Every endeavour shall be made to ensure fair geographical and linguistic representation as well as a gender diversity; likewise the numerical importance of the members shall be taken into account.

-4. The Committee shall appoint a Treasurer, and an Administrative Secretary, if need be, neither of which need be Committee members.
+4. The Committee shall appoint a Treasurer, and, if need be, an Administrative Secretary for the AIDA Europe Secretariat, neither of which need be Committee members.
 The Treasurer will maintain and prepare any accounts and records of AIDA Europe for submission to the Committee as the Committee may from time to time direct and for formal delivery of any income and expenditure accounting to the Assembly.
 Any Administrative Secretary appointed will support any administrative or operational matters of AIDA Europe as directed by the Committee.

 5. Every member of the Committee shall be entitled to appoint any other person, whether a member of the Committee or otherwise, to be his alternate for the purpose of attending and voting at any meeting of the Committee the member is unable to attend.